- India to ban scrap plastic imports, imported 294 million pounds in 2018

 - China’s Green Sword: Impacts to State and Local Governments–U.S. EPA (11/20/17)

-- What Chinese import policies mean for all 50 states, Waste Dive
+- How recycling is changing in all 50 states, Waste Dive

 - Plastic News